This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 It will cover jurisdictional thresholds, the substantive test, process, remedies, penalties, appeals as well as the author’s view on planned future reforms of the merger control regime.

-The government authorities in charge of merger control in Israel are the Israeli Antitrust Commissioner and the Israeli Antitrust Authority.
-The Israeli Antitrust Commissioner must approve a merger, reject it or stipulate conditions to the merger, after consulting with the Advisory Committee for Mergers and Exemptions.
+The government authorities in charge of merger control in Israel are the Israeli Antitrust Commissioner (the “Commissioner”) and the Israeli Antitrust Authority.
+The Commissioner must consult with the Advisory Committee for Mergers and Exemptions before approving, rejecting or stipulating conditions for a merger.

-The definition of a "merger" (see section 3.1 below) is relatively wide and, in the Israeli Antitrust Authority's view, includes any transaction which grants one company a structural foothold in the management of another company's business.
-As detailed below, any acquisition of the main assets of a business, or acquisition of over 25% of certain rights in a company is presumed to be a "merger".
+The definition of a "merger" is relatively broad and, in the Israeli Antitrust Authority's view, includes any transaction that grants one company a structural foothold in the management of another company's business.
+As detailed below, any acquisition of the main assets of a business, or acquisition of over 25% of certain rights in a company is considered a "merger".

-"Merger of companies" will exist only if at least two "companies" are involved therein.
-The definition of a "company" includes cooperatives and partnerships, and entails a test of nexus to Israel (see section 3.2 below).
+"Merger of companies" only exists if at least two "companies" are involved therein.
+The definition of a "company" includes cooperatives and partnerships, and includes a test of nexus to Israel.

-Thresholds (described more fully in section 3.2 below) refer to the merging parties' turnovers but also to market shares.
-Where a transaction will make the parties cross a threshold of 50% market share or where one of the parties already has over 50% in any market – filing is necessary.
+Filing thresholds are assessed by reference to turnover and to market share of both the merging parties.
+Filing is mandatory in the event parties cross a threshold of 50% market-share as a result of the transaction or one of the parties already has over 50% in any market.
 Turnovers and market shares refer only to Israel, but they refer to the entire group of companies under the same control.
 Thus, if two groups of companies which meet the thresholds perform a transaction outside Israel, they may still have to file in Israel.
-Thresholds do not contain transaction size or assets tests.
+The thresholds do not contain or include any reference to transaction size or asset size.

 A merger transaction which falls below the thresholds is legal per se, and cannot be challenged in court.
-Ancillary restraints require a clearance procedure, unless they meet the standards for a specific statutory exemption or block exemption.
+Ancillary restraints, such as non-compete clauses, require specific clearance, unless they meet the standards for a specific statutory exemption or block exemption.

 If a transaction is deemed a "merger transaction" and meets the relevant filing thresholds, filing is mandatory.
-The Commissioner will object a merger if found to pose "reasonable concern of significant harm" to competition or the public.
+The Commissioner will oppose a merger if there is "reasonable concern of significant harm" to competition or the public.

-The merger transaction cannot be consummated before it is cleared by the Commissioner.
-The commissioner must grant his decision by 30 days.
-The 30-day period may be extended voluntarily by the parties or by the specialist Antitrust Tribunal in Jerusalem according to the Commissioner's request.
+The merger transaction cannot be consummated without approval from the Commissioner.
+The commissioner must grant his decision within 30 days of the filing.
+The 30-day period may be extended voluntarily by the parties or by the specialist Antitrust Tribunal in Jerusalem, by order of the Commissioner.

 Is mandatory notification compulsory or voluntary?

-For a transaction which falls under the definition of a "merger of companies" according to the Restrictive Trade Practices Law, 1988 (the "Israeli Antitrust Law") (see "Jurisdictional Test" below) and meets the relevant thresholds (see "Summary of Jurisdictional Thresholds" below), filing is mandatory.
-The Commissioner's consent is required before proceeding with the transaction.
+A transaction which falls under the definition of a "merger of companies" according to the Restrictive Trade Practices Law, 1988 (the "Israeli Antitrust Law"), and meets the relevant thresholds, must be filed.
+The Commissioner's consent is required before consummating the transaction.
 Gun-jumping is enforceable by various measures, including criminal charges and administrative fines.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

-For a transaction which falls under the definition of "merger companies" according to the Israeli Antitrust Law (see "Jurisdictional Test" below) and meets the relevant thresholds (see "Summary of Jurisdictional Thresholds" below), it is prohibited to complete the transaction before receiving the Israeli Commissioner's consent to the transaction.
-However, if 30 days have elapsed since filing merger notifications and the Commissioner has not responded, this is considered an approval of the merger.
+If the transaction falls under the definition of "merger of companies" according to the Israeli Antitrust Law and meets the relevant thresholds, it is illegal to complete the transaction before receiving the Israeli Commissioner's consent for completion of the transaction.
+However, if 30 days have elapsed since filing merger notifications and the Commissioner has not responded, the merger is considered approved.

-Any action which amounts to performing a notifiable merger transaction or the first steps thereof, may, in the Israeli Antitrust Authority Israeli Antitrust Authority's view, constitute gun-jumping.
+Any action which amounts to carrying out a notifiable merger transaction, or the first steps thereof, prior to receiving the Commissioner’s approval, may, in the Israeli Antitrust Authority's view, constitute gun-jumping.
 Any transfer of actual foothold or involvement in the operations of the acquired company may also be considered gun-jumping.
-Among other things, the following have been deemed gun-jumping, under certain circumstances:
+Among other things, under certain circumstances, the following have been deemed gun-jumping:

 - A loan or transfer of funds to the acquired business;

-- Transfer of shares to trustees who were effectively the controlling owners of the acquiring company;
+- Transfer of shares to trustees who are, effectively, the controlling owners of the acquiring company;

-- Transfer of the consideration, or a part thereof, prior to the Commissioner's approval;
+- Transfer of the consideration, or part thereof, prior to the Commissioner's approval;

 - Transfer of risk with regard to the assets prior to the Commissioner's approval;